 Safety and security

-Petty crime, such as pickpocketing and bag snatching, occurs, particularly on public transport, intercity buses and at major tourist areas.
-This includes Old Havana, El Centro, Vedado, the Malecon and the beaches of Playa del Este, Varadero and Santiago de Cuba.
+Pickpocketing, bag snatching and other petty crime occurs, particularly on public transport, intercity buses and at major tourist areas such as in Old Havana, El Centro, Vedado and the Malecon, and on the beaches of Playa del Este, Varadero and Santiago de Cuba.

 Criminals posing as tour agents or taxi drivers operate at the airport and in Havana.